home-assistant/architecture/adr/0021-YAML-integration-configuration-deprecation-policy.md

 Additionally, the following requirements for deprecation are set:

-- If a migration (for example, using n config flow import) is possible, it becomes required to add a migration.
+- If a migration (for example, using a config flow import) is possible, it becomes required to add a migration.
 If migration has failed, this must be reflected by raising a repair issue on what happened and what a user has to do to resolve the issue.

 - Using deprecated YAML integration configuration options must raise an issue in the users' repairs dashboard.
 This issue should explain why this happens and what a user has to do to resolve the issue.
-In case an migration is available, this message should only be shown after a successful migration.
+In case a migration is available, this message should only be shown after a successful migration.